QualiTorque/terraform-provider-torque/docs/resources/environment.md

   	### Supported Updates:
   	- Environment name
   	- Collaborators
-  	- Force destroy - Whether the environment should be force terminated upon failure to terminate it.
+  	- Force destroy - Whether the environment should be force terminated upon failure to terminate it.,

+  	### Limitations:
+  	- Environment duration cannot be extended.
 ---

 # torque_environment (Resource)